HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-Owe it to dust and the empty chambers                 ---------------------I owe stay there, mind in an endless spiral
+Owe it to dust and the empty chambers                 ---------------------I owe Stay there, mind in the endless spiral
-pray to make it last, my grit on revival                        ---------------------Stay there to the very end in an endless SPIRAL
+Her last prayer, my grit on revival                        ---------------------Stay there to the very end in an endless SPIRAL
 it's a fresh spit, it's a fresh spit ye

 god is dead carcass is rotten
-my faith is alive but it's easily forgotten
-I'm under the bottom blood
-but I rise with the dust on the ground
+my faith is alive but it's easily forgotten thought I'm under the bottom blood but I rise with the dust on the ground

 Crave that i can’t raise the faith